karthikpalina18/Racan-AI/README.md

 #Racan_ai
 Racan – A Full-Fledged AI Fashion Ecosystem
-Experience the future of fashion with AI-powered assistance, fashion e-commerce, and personalized recommendations that match your unique tas
+Experience the future of fashion with AI-powered assistance, fashion e-commerce, and personalized recommendations that match your unique taste

 <br>